caseyolson8/NLP_Case_Study/README.md

 **Topic 3:** Appears to capture observations in the winter and likely in Washington because of the words “snow and mountain”

 **Topic 6:** This is an interesting topic because it picks up the words “zoobie”, “zoobies”, "baddour".
 After doing some research online, we found a Dr. Baddour who was a San Diego psychiatrist who called a family of bigfoot-like creatures "zoobies" (as noted in analysis above from our Naive Bayes model)

+### Conclusion

+Based on our assumptions we were correct that there were significantly more UFO sightings than Bigfoot sightings by a factor of 100x or so.
+Also, it’s pretty evident that the majority of the Bigfoot observations spiked during the fall season and then dropping off significantly in the winter.
+This finding was different from our observations as we thought that spotting Bigfoot in the snow would be easier due to the foot tracks and contrast with the white snow.
+The majority of the clusters of UFO sightings were concentrated closer to the West Coast of the U.S. while the Bigfoot sightings were much more spread out and evenly distributed.

+With regard to the big difference between Class A and Class B & C Bigfoot sighting descriptions it appears that a number of the Class A sighting words included people’s names and descriptors.
+So maybe if someone has clout in the ‘Bigfoot world’ they would get a Class A observation.
+While the other Class B and Class C, were more descriptive of sounds and locations.